 Why is this series good for my english?

 This series will help you in many ways, but the most important way is that it will help you understand British dialects better.
 In the UK, almost every region has a different dialects.
 Due to the characters coming from different regions of the UK: Newcastle, Bristol, London, Midlands and finally Liverpool, you hear just a very small proportion of the dialects.
 Furthermore, this series will also help you understand the different backgrounds of the characters and why this has an effect on their character.

 Yes, this three-lettered word is very strange, but interesting.
 When we think of a pet, we think of an animal that we have at home.
 Something which is part of the family, be it a dog, a cat, perhaps even something more quiet – a goldfish.
 But no, I don’t any of these animals, I mean pet as in friend.
 As a friend?
 Yes!
 If you come from Newcastle-upon-Tyne in North East England, you call your friends pet.
 Dennis, “Oz” and Neville all hail from the city and therefore use this word whenever they talk to each other or other characters.

-This series will, in my opinion, bring your English level up much higher.
+This series will, in my opinion, bring your English level up much higher, because it will help you understand British dialects.
 If you’re looking to boost your level of English, this is a perfect series to add to your collection.

 Say Auf Wiedersehen, Pet to never understanding British dialects!